 Prior to joining AGB, Dr. Johnston was at Rockford University (IL) for 18 years, and during that time served as a professor of English and held several administrative positions including dean of academic development.
 She also served as associate dean at Regent’s College in London, England.
 In addition to her work in higher education, she also has experience as a communications consultant and has worked with business and industry, governmental agencies, and non-profit organizations.

 Dr. Johnston has extensive board experience.
 She is a member of the board of trustees of Rollins College, serving as chair of its Governance Committee.
 She is a member of the board of visitors of Radford University, and she chairs the board of trustees of the Southern Education Foundation in Atlanta, Georgia.
 She is a member of the advisory committee of the National Institute on Learning Outcomes Assessment and the National Survey of Student Engagement, and serves on the Academic Affairs Committee of the board of Rockford University.

-Susan earned her Ph.D. and M.A. in 18th-century British literature from Purdue University.
-Her undergraduate degree in English, summa cum laude, is from Rollins College.
-She received an honorary doctorate from Rockford College.
-Her research, publications, and presentations are in the areas of governance, higher education, and Jane Austen.
-Included among her recent publications are A Survey of Higher Education Governance (AGB, 2009 and 2011), How Boards Oversee Educational Quality (AGB, 2010), “How Governing Boards Fail” in Cautionary Tales: Strategy Lessons from Struggling Colleges (2012) and a chapter on governing boards and civic engagement in Higher Education for the Public Good: Emerging Voices from a National Movement.
+She earned her Ph.D. and M.A. with honors in 18th-century British literature from Purdue University and her B.A. in English, summa cum laude, from Rollins College.
+She also received an honorary doctorate of humane letters from Rockford University.
+Her publications are on Jane Austen, communications, higher education, and governance.
+Included among her recent publications are The Academic Affairs Committee (2014), “How Governing Boards Fail” in Cautionary Tales: Strategy Lessons from Struggling Colleges (2012), A Survey of Higher Education Governance (2011 and 2009), and How Boards Oversee Educational Quality (2010).